 You’ve all seen Jamie Oliver’s recipe for Chicken in Milk, right?
 Well I didn’t have any milk on hand, but I did have some coconut milk.
 What happened next was a succulent, flavorful roasted chicken that is perfect for dinner or shredded up and put in a soup.
-Check out the new video to see how this Thai Roasted Chicken in Coconut Milk comes together.
+Check out the video to see how this Thai Roasted Chicken in Coconut Milk comes together.
 I’ve also included an Instant Pot version for you, too.

 So before the trip I wanted a homey, comfort dinner Sunday evening and Jamie Oliver’s Chicken in Milk came to mind.
 What’s better than roasted chicken and mashed potatoes?
 But I’m trying to be healthier these days and skipped the mashed spuds.
 I had to switch gears namely because I was too lazy to head to the market for milk.
 Ever notice that sometimes milk doesn’t sour and other times it goes bad quickly?
 Mine didn’t make the cut and down the drain it went.